 TYPES OF EPOXY GROUT

-There are three best types of epoxy grout including:
+The three best types of epoxy grout are the following:

 Laticrete is currently the best epoxy grout in the market.
-It comprises of epoxy, hardener, and sand.
+It’s comprised of epoxy, hardener, and sand.

 The sand comes in different colours and dazzles used to create shiny effects.
 It’s excellent on ceramic tiles, marble, stone tiles, or glass.